LuckyJimJD/ProfessionalResponsibility/assets/restatement/Restatement of the Law Governing Lawyers.md

 ### Topic 5.
 Law-Firm Structure And Operation

 § 9.
-Law-Practice OrganizationsIn General
+Law-Practice Organizations—In General

 § 10.
 Limitations on Nonlawyer Involvement in a Law Firm